RSC-Labs/medusa-documents/README.md

 </p>

+**_NOTE:_** This README describes `Invoice` as an example of document.

 This is a view of your orders.
 You can notice that it is very similar to `Orders` view.
-The important difference is in the last column, when you can see `Actions`. `Actions` now handles only `Invoices`, but it might support more in the future.
+The important difference is in the last column, when you can see `Actions`. `Actions` can handle different documents.

 Before you can generate `Invoice` you need to be familiar with two things - `Templates` and `Settings`.
 Let's go firstly to `Settings`.